 The House and Senate tax plans will significantly exacerbate the nation's fiscal problems.
-On a static basis, the tax plan will cost taxpayers \$1.5 trillion over the next decade.
-On a dynamic basis, the price tag is not much different.
-Though there are economic benefits on revenues from the lower marginal rates, they are not sufficient to pay for the cuts.
+On a static basis, the tax plans will cost taxpayers more than \$1.4 trillion over the next decade.
+On a dynamic basis, the price tag is not much lower.
+While there are economic benefits on revenues from the lower marginal rates, they are not sufficient to pay for the cuts.
 Government borrowing thus increases, causing interest payments on the accumulating debt to rise.
 The added interest payments offset the economic benefits on revenues, making the static and dynamic budget deficit and debt load about the same.

-Under both plans, the government's debtto-GDP ratio rises from just over 75% today to almost 100% a decade from now, measured on either a static or a dynamic basis.
+Under both plans, the government's debt-to-GDP ratio rises from just over 75% today to almost 100% a decade from now, measured on either a static or a dynamic basis.
 By comparison, with no changes to tax policy, the debt-to-GDP ratio still would rise significantly, but only to 95%.
-Neither prospect is attractive, but a tax plan that adds significantly to the government's debt load is bad policy.
+Neither prospect is an attractive one, but a tax plan that adds significantly to the government's debt load is bad policy.

-Plusses and minuses
+Pluses and minuses

-There are aspects of the tax plan that are difficult to model and quantify: Some add to economic growth, and others detract from it, but on net these largely cancel each other out.
+There are aspects of the tax plans that are difficult to model and quantify: Some add to economic growth, and others detract from it, but on net these largely cancel each other out.
 Moving from a global to a territorial system will stop inversions by U.S.-based multinationals, ensuring more headquarters stay here.
 Limiting the deductibility of interest payments would also curb businesses' use of debt in financing their activities.
 Given the nation's experience with too much leverage, and the already-high levels of debt at nonfinancial corporations, this would be a plus.

-The most significant unquantifiable drawback of the plan is that it will likely sunset in 10 years.
+The most significant unquantifiable drawback of the plans is that they will very likely sunset in 10 years.
 Under Senate rules, tax and spending legislation that passes using the reconciliation process, in which only a simple majority of votes is required, must be deficit neutral by the last year of the 10-year budget horizon.
-If the JCT-scored legislation shows that there will be a deficit a decade
+If the JCT-scored legislation shows that there will be a deficit a decade from now, then all of the provisions in that legislation expire.
+This is very likely the fate of the Republican tax plan.
+Uncertainty over how future lawmakers would deal with this tax cliff will likely crimp business investment, particularly longer-lived, riskier types of investment, as the cliff comes into view.